Conserving paper in the STCs

 View document properties: Before printing a

-document, verify that the page count is correct.
-This prevents
+document, be sure to preview it, and verify that the page count is

 Copy documents to your handheld device: If you